seb-ma/MMM-Bosch-BME680-sensor/README.md

 	- 0=Good, 1=Moderate, 2=Unhealthy for Sensitive Groups, 3=Unhealthy, 4=Very Unhealthy, 5=Hazardous
 - `INDOOR_AQI`
 	- payload: value of Air Quality in percentage (100% = max healthy)

+## ExpressApp

+API point is available to retrieve data sensor as json response.
+- Can be called by URL as GET request - ex: http://localhost:8080/bme680